 I walked away from my marriage (to the pastor), the church, and the beliefs I’d held sacred.
-I questioned every bit of the doctrine and dogma that had become like DNA.
+I questioned every bit of that doctrine and dogma that had become like DNA.
 The patriarchy and misogyny?
 Don’t get me started…

 But I took the stories with me; the stories of women.
 I could not leave them behind.
 Maybe more true is that they wouldn’t let me leave without them.

-So, for nearly 20 years, I have reimagined, retold, and redeemed the ancient, sacred stories of women – making them the protagonist, giving them voice, and curating their infinite wisdom.
-And along the way, they have enabled the same in me.
-In many ways, it has been their wisdom, their strength, and their sovereignty that has invited and enabled my own.
-It’s all this and then some that I long to offer you.
+For nearly 20 years now, I have reimagined, retold, and redeemed the ancient, archetypal, and sacred stories of women – making them the protagonist, giving them voice, and curating their infinite, endless wisdom.
+Along the way, they have enabled the same in me.
+In truth, it has been their wisdom, their strength, and their sovereignty that has invited and empowered my own.

 My work experience – some highlights:

 - decades of experience that spans multiple industries: nonprofits, academics and higher-ed, the federal government, and for-profits.